A Unified Framework for 3D Point Cloud Visual Grounding: Method

 \subsection{Superpoint Mask Branch}

-Moving forward, our objective is to develop an approach that strikes a balance between performance and efficiency for the added mask branch in our 3DRefTR.
-Inspired by works \cite{superpoint}, we turn to superpoints as a bridge connecting low-resolution features with the high-resolution point cloud, paving the way for a more efficient upsampling technique.
+In this subsection, our objective is to develop an approach that strikes a balance between performance and efficiency for the added mask branch in our 3DRefTR.
+To this end, we turn to superpoints \cite{superpoint} as a bridge connecting low-resolution features with the high-resolution point cloud, paving the way for a more efficient upsampling technique.
+The model with this upsampling technique is named as 3DRefTR-SP.

-\textbf{Superpoint Generation on CPU. } For the input point cloud $P\in \mathbb{R}^{N \times 3}$, superpoints $S\in \mathbb{R}^{m \times 3}$ define geometrically homogeneous neighborhoods of its local points, and are usually computed by over-segmenting $P$ using graph partition\footnote{We utilize superpoint generation codes of SPFormer for this purpose: https://github.com/sunjiahao1999/SPFormer. }.
-In another word, there is a mapping $\phi: P\in \mathbb{R}^{N \times 3} \rightarrow S\in \mathbb{R}^{m \times 3}$ between the superpoints $S$ and the orginal point cloud $P$.
+\textbf{Superpoint Generation on CPU. } For the input point cloud $P\in \mathbb{R}^{N \times 3}$, superpoints $S\in \mathbb{R}^{m \times 3}$ define geometrically homogeneous neighborhoods of its local points, and are usually computed by over-segmenting $P$ using graph partition \cite{sstnet}.
+In another word, there is a mapping $\phi: S\in \mathbb{R}^{m \times 3} \rightarrow P\in \mathbb{R}^{N \times 3}$ between the superpoints $S$ and the orginal point cloud $P$.
 Therefore, the prediction of the original mask $M_0$ can be reformulated as the prediction of the superpoint mask $M_s$.
 Because the $\phi$ is equivalent to the upsampling function and the superpoint generation can be conducted on CPU, the computation of upsampling is shifted to precede the cross-encoder output, parrallelling with producing the visual tokens $V$.

 \textbf{Superpoint Query. } The next step involves acquiring the visual embedding for each superpoint.
 To achieve this, we design a parameter-free superpoint query module.
 Given the output visual tokens $V'$ from the cross-encoder and the superpoints $S$, we employ the ball query \cite{pointnet2} to find the nearest neighbor tokens in coordinate space for each superpoint.
 Subsequent max-pooling is used for aggregation, producing the superpoint embeddings $V_s \in \mathbb{R}^{m \times d}$.